mixxxdj/manual/source/hardware/controllers/pioneer_ddj_sb.rst

 Knobs are available for the master and headphones level.
 These are functional but are not reflected in Mixxx, as they control the controller’s soundcard directly.

-The filter fade button allows to use the crossfader in an innovative way that fades accross songs through filtering instead of fading.
+The filter fade button allows to use the crossfader in an innovative way that fades across songs through filtering instead of fading.

 There is no trim/gain knob, but the same effect can be achieved by using the filter knobs while holding shift.